NADrezaERI/EinsteinFieldEquations/README.md

 # EinsteinFieldEquations
 This code is written with Mathematica 13.2 and will compute some key ingredients of standard general relativity.
-Using it is straightforward, you only need to input Coordinates, Metric Tensor and Stress-Energy Tensor in input section and after you run the entire notebook it will show
+Using it is straightforward, you only need to input Coordinates, Metric Tensor, and Stress-Energy Tensor in the input section and after you run the entire notebook it will show

 1 - Metric Tensor